-But first, democracy is often heralded as a praise-be-all because it leads to legitimacy in the elected decision makers.
+This leads us to the next method of conflict resolution, voting.
+Internal democracy is often heralded as a praise-be-all because it leads to legitimacy in the elected decision makers.
 This is true for a country, and paramount on that stage: when citizens don't perceive their legislators as legitimate, a situation is created which can get quite messy.
 Democracy has never been the state constitution of choice because of its ability to bring forward the best and wisest managers of a country, but because it has the best ability to stave off disastrous managers, and because the resulting choice of manager has a perceived legitimacy in an environment where all citizens find themselves subjected to the rules of that country.